 If you’ll be arriving at Lisbon from another destination in Portugal or Europe, you can take a train straight to Lisbon’s center.
 For more information check out the train routes to Lisbon for domestic trains or more options if you’ll be arriving from another European destination.

 Getting Around Lisbon

 We love walking everywhere, it’s the best way to find hidden gems and truly get to know a city.
 However, Lisbon has so many hills and for some of the attractions, like Belem, you will definitely need some form of transportation.
 The public transportation in Lisbon is pretty good.
 If you happen to have the Lisboa Card, you can ride the buses, trams and metro for free.
 Otherwise, you can purchase the VivaViagem card which will be cheaper than buying a single ticket every time.
 Taxi prices are pretty high and also have a bad reputation in Lisbon, another option is the local tuk-tuk or three-wheeler.
 Though their prices aren’t cheap, we recommend taking a fun ride in one of these at least once.
-Uber is also a great choice.
+A great option to do this is with this fun tuk-tuk ride that actually follows the route of the famous 28 tram.
+You’ll get private explanations about all the points of interest along the way and it is going to be much more comfortable than riding the crowded tram 28.
+Uber is also a great choice to get around Lisbon.